renatocassino/thumcno/README.md

 You can make this steps:

 First: Create files `i.project01.com.ini`, `i.project02.com.ini` and `i.project03.com.ini` in /apps directory.
-Seconde: Use this params for each ini file.
+Second: Use this params for each ini file.

 ```
 port 80